 Image 21: Quarter bridge system

 The half-bridge system is used to eliminate strain components other than the target strain; according to the measuring purpose.
 With the half-bridge system, strain gages are connected to the bridge on adjacent or opposite sides, with a fixed resistor inserted on the other side.
 This gives us the option of configuring the gages in two different ways.
 The first one is the active-dummy method, where one strain gage serves as a dummy gage for temperature compensation, and the active-active method, where both gages serve as active gages.

 Full bridge system

-The full bridge system has strain gages connected one each to all 4 sides of the bridge.
-This circuit ensures large output of strain gage transducers and improves temperature compensation as well as eliminates strain components other than the target strain.
+The full-bridge system has strain gages connected one each to all 4 sides of the bridge.
+This circuit ensures the large output of strain gage transducers and improves temperature compensation as well as eliminates strain components other than the target strain.

 The 4-wire circuit is used for strain gage measurement with short lead wires.
 Its limitation is that the supply voltage is exact on the connector of the amplifier.

 The 6-wire circuit is recommended for the installation of long wires to the sensor.
 The sense wires are connected to the excitation on the side of the sensor, so the amplifier can "sense" or measure the excitation voltage and adjust it to the higher level that it is exact on the side of the sensor.
 This improves a lot of amplitude accuracy of the measurement.